 Students in GED, ABE and AAAE programs must have achieved a minimum of 80% attendance at the end of each quarter.
-Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences will pose a threat to grades and program enrollment.
+Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences will pose a threat to program enrollment.
 School Intervention Team meetings will be held as necessary to attempt to alleviate issues resulting in excessive absences and to counsel the student of possible alternatives and consequences.
-Students who miss more than 20% of their program will not be allowed to re-enroll the next semester and must wait until the following enrollment period to re-register.